Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of Wangi Wangi - Rathmines public transport shows 100 active stops in operation.
+Analysis of Wangi Wangi - Rathmines public transport shows 100 active stops operating in the area.
 These are served by buses only.
-There are 35 individual routes, offering a total of 309 weekly passenger trips.
+There are 35 individual routes providing a total of 309 weekly passenger trips.

 Frequently Asked Questions - Transport